anilgangapersaud-circle/pifx-simulator/README.md

    The frontend will run on `http://localhost:3000`

-If you have any troubles calling APIs, ensure the local StableFX SDK is installed
+If you have any troubles calling APIs, ensure the local StableFX SDK is installed.
+Reach out to Anil if you need a copy of the SDK